Nkwor-Jane/image_gallery/README.md

 ## Acknowledgements

 - [Codevixens](https://codevixens.org/) for organizing this challenge.
-- Lois Bassey, Chinaza Igboanugo, Gaelle Tiku Brenda - and Oyakinsola Shoroye for their contributions and guidance towards the successful completion of this projects.
+- Lois Bassey, Chinaza Igboanugo, Gaelle Tiku Brenda - and Oyakinsola Shoroye for their contributions and guidance towards the successful completion of this project.

 Feel free to customize it further to fit your needs!
 If you have any specific details you'd like to add or change, let me know.